 Chambers & Partners 2021

 Jon’s planning, environmental and property practice complements broader public and administrative law interests and his varied civil liability work.
 Jon appears regularly in all types of court and tribunal alongside undertaking pleading and advisory work for a wide variety of domestic and international clients, including developers, consultants, local authorities, and the Government Legal Department.
-He has been appointed to the Attorney General’s C Panel of Counsel.
+He is a Member of the Football Association’s General Appeal Panel.

 Before coming to the Bar, Jon taught Property and International Environmental Law at Cambridge University whilst completing a PhD in International Environmental Law at Queens’ College.

-Jon is ranked by Chambers & Partners as a leading junior for planning law and environmental law (Chambers & Partners and Legal 500).
-He is regularly listed as one of the top planning juniors under the age of 35 in the Planning Magazine’s annual survey.
+Jon is ranked as a leading junior for planning law and environmental law (Chambers & Partners and Legal 500).
+He is regularly listed as one of the top planning juniors in the Planning Magazine’s annual survey.

-Frequently instructed as both sole and junior counsel, Jon advises developers, consultants, local authorities, objectors, third party interest groups and private clients on all aspects of the planning process, including planning enforcement (both inquiries and criminal proceedings), planning appeals (inquiries, hearings and written representations), development plan examinations, injunctions, and criminal prosecutions under the Environmental Protection Act 1990.
-Jon’s advisory practice covers consultation throughout the lifecycle of applications and appeals as well as the drafting of case documents, submissions and legal arguments.
-Jon has previously undertaken secondments to local authorities, where he advised on a range of planning and environmental matters including highways, compulsory purchase and rights of way.
+Frequently instructed as both sole and junior counsel, Jon advises major house builders, developers, consultants, local authorities, objectors, third party interest groups and private clients on all aspects of the planning process, including planning enforcement (both inquiries and criminal proceedings), planning appeals (inquiries, hearings and written representations), development plan examinations, injunctions, and criminal prosecutions under the Environmental Protection Act 1990.
+Jon is currently instructed by the Department for Transport as part of the legal team advising on a wide variety of aspects of the HS2 project.
+He has previously undertaken secondments to local authorities, where he advised on a range of planning and environmental matters including highways, compulsory purchase and rights of way.

 Jon also provides advice and representation in nuisance claims (public and private), boundary disputes and Land Registration Tribunal matters.

 Jon’s wider public law practice provides him with a particular expertise in statutory challenges and applications for judicial review, in relation to which he has acted for claimants, defendants and interested parties.